CS4225-AY20Sem1-Group4/COVID19-Twitter-Sentiment-Analysis/README.md

     <em>Sentiment Ratio Equation </em>
 </p>

 Using the equation shown above, we calculated the sentiment ratio per day per country.
-This will be eventually called by the frontend.
+This method measures the proportion of positive tweets to negative tweets.
+If there are more positive tweets as compared to negative tweets, the proportion increases.
+Thus, we opted to use this metric for measurement and analysis as we felt it was more accurate and representative in gauging a country’s sentiment for a particular day as compared to simply calculating the average tweet sentiment scores for a country on a particualr day.
+We also opted to leave neutral tweets out of the equation as we were only concerned with the ratio of really positive tweets (i.e., positive rating > 0.5) to really negative tweets (i.e., negative rating > 0.5), discarding all other potential outliers which might disrupt the data.

 ##### Presentation and Analysis